Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

 where $r_{nm}$, $c_{nm}$, $d_{nm}$, $y_t$, and $\Tc$ are the fitting parameters.
 For $B_4(T,L)$, we use the same functional form

 with $b_4$, $c_4$, $d_4$, $y_t$, and $\Tc$ the fitting parameters.

 In our analysis that employs the reweighting method, the $T$ values at which the data for $R_{n1}(T,L)$ or $B_4(T,L)$ are referenced can be chosen arbitrarily.
 In this study, we use three $T$ values for each $L$ for the fits.
-These values should be close to $T_{\rm c}$ to suppress the non-singular effects.
+These values should be close to $T_{\rm c}$ to suppress the nonsingular effects.
 However, they should be separated so that the correlations arising from the reweighting method on the same configurations are not too large.
 Following the analysis in Appendix~\ref{app:DeltaT}, for the three $T$ values we choose $T=4.5115$ and $4.5115\pm\Delta T$ with $\Delta T=5\times10^{-5}$.
 As discussed in Appendix~\ref{app:DeltaT}, this $\Delta T$ is chosen so that the fit results are insensitive to the variation of $\Delta T$ around this value.
 To account for the correlations between different $T$ values, we perform correlated $\chi^2$ fits, which take into account the correlation between the data points by the covariance matrix.

-We notice that the non-linear term proportional to $d_{n1}$ or $d_4$ in Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} is necessary for these fit analysis.
+We notice that the nonlinear term proportional to $d_{n1}$ or $d_4$ in Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} is necessary for these fitting analyses.
 In fact, we have checked that the four-parameter fits with $d_{n1}=0$ or $d_4=0$ give unacceptably large $\chi^2/{\rm d.o.f.}$ except for $R_{41}(T,L)$.
-The magnitude of non-linearity will be discussed in more detail in Sec.~\ref{sec:nonlinear}.
+The magnitude of this non-linearity will be discussed in more detail in Sec.~\ref{sec:nonlinear}.

 In Fig.~\ref{fig:LYZRs_L_fit}, we show the fit results for the intersection point obtained by the five-parameter correlated fits with Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} by the colored symbols.
-To estimate the magnitude of the violation of the FSS, the fits are performed for various smallest system sizes $L_\textrm{min}$ used for the fits, while the largest size is fixed to $L=256$.
+To estimate the magnitude of the correction to FSS, the fits are performed for various smallest system sizes $L_\textrm{min}$ used for the fits, while the largest size is fixed to $L=256$.
 For the largest $L_{\rm min}=192$, the number of degrees of freedom (d.o.f.) is one.
-The values of $\chi^2/{\rm d.o.f.}$ are depicted in the figure, and the resulting values of $T_{\rm c}$, $y_t$, and $r_{n1}$ or $b_4$ are shown in Table~\ref{tab:Final_Result_1} for $L_{\rm min}\ge48$.
+The values of $\chi^2/{\rm d.o.f.}$ are shown in the figure, and the resulting values of $T_{\rm c}$, $y_t$, and $r_{n1}$ or $b_4$ are shown in Table~\ref{tab:Final_Result_1} for $L_{\rm min}\ge48$.